autoGLM/easyAGI/README.md

 ## Introduction

-easyAGI is the UIUX to **openmindx** to create an easy-to-use Autonomous General Intelligence (AGI) solution creator designed to solve a wide range of problems using the power of API calls including OpenAI's GPT-4 model.
+easyAGI is the UIUX to **openmindx** to deploy an easy-to-use Autonomous General Intelligence (AGI) solution created from decision.
+Designed to solve a wide range of problems using the power of API calls including OpenAI's GPT-4 model.
 This codebase provides a simple interface for users to input problems and receive intelligent decision as solution in real-time.
 This openmindx expression is a point of departure framework for a machine capable of self devleopment into a robust autonomous general intelligence.

+Improvements will follow.
+This was built in one day.

 # openmindx